 The Company and Oppenheimer maintain offices at their headquarters at 85 Broad Street, New York, New York which houses their executive management team and many administrative functions for the firm as well as their research, trading, investment banking, and asset management divisions.
-Since early March 2020, around 90% of the Company's employees based out of our headquarters have been working remotely.
-We anticipate that this will continue well into 2021 until vaccinations are more widely administered.
+Since early March 2020, most of the Company's employees based out of our headquarters have been working remotely.
+We anticipated that employees will return to offices once the risk associated with the Omicron variant or any successor contagion subsides while also maintaining flexible work arrangements.
 Generally, the offices outside of 85 Broad Street serve as bases for sales representatives who process trades and provide other brokerage services in co-operation with Oppenheimer's New York offices using the data processing facilities located there.
 The Company maintains an office in Troy, Michigan, which among other things, houses its payroll and human resources departments.
 Oppenheimer Trust is based in Wilmington, Delaware.
 Freedom conducts its business from its offices located in Edison, New Jersey.
 Management believes that its present facilities are adequate for the purposes for which they are used and have adequate capacity to provide for presently contemplated future uses.
 In addition, the Company has offices in London, England, St. Helier, Isle of Jersey, Geneva, Switzerland, Frankfurt, Germany, Tel Aviv, Israel and Hong Kong, China.
 Working arrangements for employees based outside of our corporate headquarters varies based on local regulations and COVID-19 infection rates.
 Management is assessing its future real estate needs in light of the ongoing pandemic, current remote conditions, the existing footprint, and upcoming lease expirations.